Abdeldjalil-GRF/Soirtify/README.md

 - The site is fully responsive (mobile/tablet/desktop)
 - All functionalities were built without the use of external frameworks (per project requirements)

+## u can visite the website at :http://sportify-lggr.great-site.net/index.php